OliverKrieger/obsidian-markdown-viewer/README.md

 Outputs:
 ```
 PlayerBundle.zip
+DMBundle.zip
 ```

-This ZIP can be given to players.
+This ZIP can be given to players or used as a DM to view all notes.
 They simply extract and run LoreViewer.exe.

 ---